rao-shwetha/mangaloremom/content/en/blog/20240113_Garbanzo_Beans_Rasam.md

   - 2 tsp Curry Leaves
   - 4 tsp Coconut Oil

+## Preparation Steps
+1. Soak the beans overnight
+2. Take 1 teaspoon of lukewarm water and dissolve the Asafoetida

 ## Cooking Steps
-1. Pressure cook soaked garbanzo beans with 6 cups of water and 1 potato (with skin) for 25 minutes.
+1. Cook soaked garbanzo beans with 6 cups of water and 1 potato (with skin) for 25 minutes.
 Separate the liquid part for rasam
 2. For the rasam, add pieces of tomato, salt, and let it boil for 3 minutes.
-Add asafoetida at the end
+Add asafoetida water at the end
  ![Garbanzo Beans Rasam](/20240117_Garbanzo_Beans_Rasam.jpg)
 3. For the Chana Curry, add 2 cups of water, peeled and chopped potato, garbanzo beans, and salt.
 Let it boil for 2 minutes.
 Then add asafoetida, grated coconut
 ![Garbanzo Beans Rasam](/20240117_Garbanzo_Beans_Curry.jpg)